bahmutov/cypress-and-jest/README.md

 ## Cypress code coverage setup

 Code coverage in Cypress is done via [@cypress/code-coverage](https://github.com/cypress-io/code-coverage) plugin.
 I suggest following the installation instructions in that repo.
-Quick summary here.

-Install it and its peer dependencies.
+First, install the plugin and its peer dependencies.
 Because we are going to instrument unit tests, we also need to install `babel-plugin-istanbul`.

 ```sh
 npm i -D @cypress/code-coverage nyc istanbul-lib-coverage babel-plugin-istanbul